Time-Varying Multi-Seasonal AR Models

-Figure~\ref{fig:usip_SAR12_ffbsx} shows the posterior medians and $95\%$ credible intervals for the AR coefficients in the TVSAR(1,2) model from \num{10000} post burn-in draws obtained with the FFBSx algorithm.
+Figure~\ref{fig:usip_SAR12_ffbsx} shows the posterior medians and $95\%$ credible intervals for the AR coefficients in the TVSAR$(1,2)_{12}$ model from \num{10000} post burn-in draws obtained with the FFBSx algorithm.
 The regular AR coefficient in Figure~\ref{fig:usip_SAR12_ffbsx} is stable over the century with only a mild downward trend.
 The two seasonal AR coefficients show substantial variation over time and jump to new levels during the Great Depression and WW2 period and the recent Covid-19 pandemic, while remaining very stable in the period in between these events.
-The posterior for the error standard deviation $\sigma_t$ in the lower right graph of Figure~\ref{fig:usip_SAR12_ffbsx} shows that there is a great deal of time-varying volatility in the data.
+The posterior for the error standard deviation $\sigma_t$ in the lower right panel of Figure~\ref{fig:usip_SAR12_ffbsx} shows that there is a great deal of time-varying volatility in the data.
 Figure~\ref{fig:usip_SAR12_ffbsx_threeruns} shows that the FFBSx sampler has converged by plotting the posterior from three runs with different initial values drawn from the prior.
-PGAS with 100 particles gives a similar posterior to FFBSx, see Figure~\ref{fig:usip_SAR12_pgas100}.
+PGAS with 100 particles gives a similar posterior to FFBSx; see Figure~\ref{fig:usip_SAR12_pgas100}.

-Figure~\ref{fig:usip_SAR12_Gaussian_ffbsx} displays the posterior results from a TVSAR(1,2) model but with a traditional parameter evolution with homoscedastic Gaussian innovations.
+Figure~\ref{fig:usip_SAR12_Gaussian_ffbsx} in the supplementary material displays the posterior results from a TVSAR$(1,2)_{12}$ model but with a traditional parameter evolution with homoscedastic Gaussian innovations.
 The results are qualitatively similar to the results from the dynamic shrinkage prior in Figure~\ref{fig:usip_SAR12_ffbsx}, but the parameter paths are much more wiggly in stable periods and oversmooth whenever there are jumps, a consequence of the constant parameter innovation variance.

-Figures~\ref{fig:usip_SAR12_spectrograms} and \ref{fig:usip_SAR12_spectral_snapshots} illustrate the time-varying nature of the data and fitted model by plotting the time evolution of the log spectral density over time.
+Figures~\ref{fig:usip_SAR12_spectral_snapshots} and \ref{fig:usip_SAR12_spectrograms} plot time evolution of the log spectral density over time.
 The spectral density during the Great Depression and WW2 period has substantially less seasonal variation compared to other time periods, and the Covid-19 pandemic also stands out.
-Fitting a SAR(1,2) with constant parameters gives posterior median estimates $\hat\phi_1=0.759$, $\hat\Phi_1 = 0.539$ and $\hat\Phi_2 = 0.356$ and a fitted spectral density (beige line in Figure \ref{fig:usip_SAR12_spectral_snapshots}) dominated by the long stable period 1950-2020.
+Fitting a $SAR(1,2)_{12}$ with constant parameters gives posterior median estimates $\hat\phi_1=0.759$, $\hat\Phi_1 = 0.539$ and $\hat\Phi_2 = 0.356$ and a fitted spectral density (beige line in Figure \ref{fig:usip_SAR12_spectral_snapshots}) dominated by the long stable period 1950-2020.